MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

         > [!div class=mx-imgBorder]
         > ![Tap Photo](media/camera-roll.png "Tap Photo")

     2. To draw on the screen, select a color and start drawing.
 (For example, draw an arrow to call out a particular part of the model.)
-Tap **Next**.
+Tap the **Next** icon.

         > [!div class=mx-imgBorder]
         > ![Draw or add text](media/draw-add-text.png "Draw or add text")